 and that such internal financial controls are adequate and were

-Your Directors express their gratitude for continuance guidance and
+Your Directors express their gratitude for help, guidance and support

-Your Directors acknowledge the wise counsel received from Statutory
+Your Directors acknowledge wise counsel received from Statutory

-Auditors, Secretarial Auditor and CAG for their consistent support and
+Auditors and CAG and are grateful for their consistent support and

 Your Directors also wish to thank all the shareowners, business